 We sailed from island to island, in this archipelago located west of Flores, Indonesia.
-Komodo is a protected marine park, where I had dreamed for a long time to go diving.
+Komodo is a protected marine park, where I dreamed for a long time to go diving.

 How about that?! 😮

 I returned to Komodo for a diving cruise five years later, in July 2016 ...
-And I found a new little boat, really great, in the same kind as the Paschabut in a lot more comfortable, the Duyung Baru.
+And I found a new little boat, really great, in the same kind of way as the Paschabut in a lot more comfortable, the Duyung Baru.
 The articles about this 2016 trip are here : → Indonesia: Komodo + Raja Ampat - July 2016